Campus Virtual Tour

 My knowledge of English is not good enough to take the Citizenship Test.
 I still want to become a British citizen, what can I do?

-You are advised to enrol on an ESOL language course with Highlands College and ask to do the citizenship module as an addition to the course.
+You are advised to enrol on an ESOL language course with Highlands College.

 Where can I get advice from about naturalisation?